kamranahmedse/developer-roadmap/src/data/roadmaps/javascript/content/built-in-functions@s8wUJivWmetysJ8bt9FBC.md

 # Built in functions

-- JavaScript provides a variety of built-in functions that help perform common tasks efficiently.
-These functions are available globally or within specific objects and do not require explicit definition.

-- For example, functions like parseInt(), setTimeout(), and Math.random() are built-in and can be used directly.
-Additionally, JavaScript objects such as Array, String, and Date come with their own built-in methods, allowing powerful operations on data structures.

-- Understanding built-in functions helps streamline development by leveraging JavaScript’s core capabilities without reinventing the wheel.
+JavaScript offers a variety of built-in functions that simplify common tasks, available globally or within specific objects without requiring explicit definition.
+Functions like parseInt(), setTimeout(), and Math.random() can be used directly, while objects like Array, String, and Date include built-in methods for efficient data manipulation.
+Understanding these functions enhances development by leveraging JavaScript’s core features without reinventing the wheel.

 Visit the following resources to learn more: